Timendus/alien-inv8sion/README.md

 To play:

+  * Open this in a new tab: [Suggested soundtrack](https://www.youtube.com/watch?v=Pz1a9MM-Vn4&ab_channel=ThePrimeThanatos) 🎶😄
   * [Start the game in your browser!](https://timendus.github.io/alien-inv8sion/silicon8) (full colours)
-  * [Run the game in the Octo interpreter](https://timendus.github.io/alien-inv8sion/octo), to prove it's still just a regular XO-CHIP game 😉 (reduced colours)
+  * Or: [run the game in the Octo interpreter](https://timendus.github.io/alien-inv8sion/octo), to prove it's still just a regular XO-CHIP game 😉 (reduced colours)

 Controls:
   * Arrow keys or WASD to control your ship (or keys 5, 7, 8 and 9 on mobile / Cosmac VIP)